Philippus/elastic4s/README.md

 * Added span, geo, parent id and script queries to http
 * Fixed regression on object field definitions
 * Fixed NPE when local node is started with http false
+* Fixed error on get alias when index does not exist

 ###### 5.2.11